donmor/Tiddloid/Readme.md

 * I encountered a Javascript error followed by a white screen in newly created files.

     Check your Android version.
 TiddlyWiki 5.1.23 has critical bugs on Android 5.1 and below (WebView 39).
-A solution is to get a pre-release version of TiddlyWiki, which have had this bug fixed or, a previous version without this bug.
+A solution is to get a new version that had this bug fixed, or a previous version without this bug.

 * My wiki list change its order randomly every time.

     Check your Android version.
 One of the functions in the JSON library behaves differently below 4.4, causing random wiki list order bug on KitKat devices.
 We recommend you to use Tiddloid on Oreo (8.0) and above to enable all of its features.

+* There are lags if WebDAV Wikis added.

+    Sometimes a slow connection to your server blocks the application.
+Sorry :(

 * I upgraded from 1.4 and all of my TiddlyWikis added before no longer to work.

-    Check if your system revoked local storage accessing permissions.
-If you're using Android R, a permission acquirement page will appear at the first time you use legacy stuffs.
-Otherwise, a pop-up window will appear if running on Android M and above.
+    Check if your system revoked local storage accessing permissions. `Local (Legacy)` mode (which directly accesses local files) disabled on new installations by default.
+To enable it, Open "About Tiddloid" and long-press the "OK" button.

 * I still want to add `Local (Legacy)` wikis.